To The Victoria Falls

 Justified by officials as a legitimate operation to crackdown against illegal housing and an effort to control crime and the spread of infectious diseases, the areas targeted were incidentally also strongholds of political opposition against the regime in recent elections.
 Homes were bulldozed and burned without notice as whole suburbs were raised to the ground.
 The United Nations estimated some 700,000 people were displaced from their homes nationwide.

-In 2004 the Zambian National Tourism Board (ZNTB) experimented with floodlighting of the Eastern Cataract, utilising lights which had been controversially installed in 1989.
-The development was short-lived, with the Environment Council of Zambia instructing the ZNTB to remove the installations.
+The Zambian National Tourism Board (ZNTB) experimented with floodlighting of the Eastern Cataract during 2004, utilising lights which had been installed in 1989, but not used due to the controversy the caused.
+The development was short-lived, with the Environment Council of Zambia instructing the ZNTB terminate the project and remove the floodlights.

 Come to Victoria Falls